BrowserStackCE/browserstack-examples-pytest/README.md

 | User    | Login as User with existing Orders  | This test verifies that existing orders are shown for user: "existing_orders_user"                                                                                                                                                                                                | user    |

 ---

+# On Premise

+This infrastructure points to running the tests on your own machine using a browser (e.g. Chrome) using the browser's driver executables (e.g. ChromeDriver for Chrome).
+Selenium enables this functionality using WebDriver for many popular browsers.

+## Om-Prem Prerequisites

+-   For this infrastructure configuration (i.e on-premise), ensure that the ChromeDriver is downloaded and added to the [driver](src/driver) directory.

+Note: The ChromeDriver version must match the Chrome browser version on your machine.

+## Running Your Tests

+### Run the entire test suite on your own machine

+-   How to run the test?

+    To run the entire test suite on your own machine, use the following command:

+    ```sh
+    paver run single on-prem
+    ```

+-   Output

+    This run profile executes the entire test suite sequentially on a single browser, on your own machine.

+---
 # BrowserStack

 [BrowserStack](https://browserstack.com) provides instant access to 3,000+ real mobile devices and browsers on a highly reliable cloud infrastructure that effortlessly scales as testing needs grow.